mwrnd/innova2_flex_xcku15p_notes/README.md

 ### DDR4 Communication Error

 If you attempt to send data to the DDR4 address but get `write file: Unknown error 512` it means DDR4 did not initialize properly or you are attempting to communicate with the wrong address.
 The *innova2_xcku15p_ddr4_bram_gpio* project has DDR4 at address `0x0` but if you made any changes confirm in the *Address Editor* that it is still `0x0`.
-See the [Advanced Troubleshooting Notes](https://github.com/mwrnd/innova2_flex_xcku15p_notes/tree/main/Troubleshooting) for DDR4 hardware debugging help.
+See the [Innova-2 DDR4 Troubleshooting](https://github.com/mwrnd/innova2_ddr4_troubleshooting) project for DDR4 hardware debugging help.
 ```Shell
 cd ~/dma_ip_drivers/XDMA/linux-kernel/tools/
 dd if=/dev/urandom bs=1 count=8192 of=TEST